Get insider access

 7.2

-The Sony PULSE Elite Wireless are Sony's first over-ear gaming headphones equipped with planar magnetic drivers, following their purchase of Audeze in 2023.
-They feature a closed-back design, a retractable boom mic, and a nifty charging hanger.
-Visually, they're the most elaborate yet of Sony's PULSE gaming headsets, with an ornate, dual-headband design that wouldn't look out of place in one of the Tron movies.
+The Sony PULSE Elite are Sony's first over-ear gaming headphones equipped with planar magnetic drivers, following their purchase of Audeze in 2023.
+They have a closed-back design, a retractable boom mic, and a nifty charging hanger.
+Visually, they feature an ornate, dual-headband design that wouldn't look out of place in one of the Tron movies.
 They're aimed primarily at PS5 users, who can adjust a range of settings via the PS5 interface, although there's support for PS4 and PC users, too.
 Users have reported an array of disconnection issues when connected via their dongle, though, which you can read about in the Wireless Connection (Dongle) section.

 Our Verdict